raspberrypilearning/astro-pi-flight-case-mk2/en/step_3.md

 Potential hazards include:

-- Hot surfaces and thermoplastics (print head block and lamp)
+- Hot surfaces and thermoplastics (print head block and bed)
 - Moving parts (printing assembly)

 We tried this project on a range of 3D printers including: